DynamoDB vs MongoDB - The Ultimate Comparison

 When you use AWS Step Functions, you can really unleash the power of serverless technologies in the AWS ecosystem, and DynamoDB is a key part of this.
 You can easily store results from an AWS Lambda function.

 You can use API Gateway to allow access to DynamoDB data through HTTP endpoints, or you can trigger an AWS Lambda function when any changes happen in a DynamoDB table.
-There are also simple-to-use integrations Cognito for identity pools, Redshift for data analysis, and S3 for exporting table data.
+There are also simple-to-use integrations with Cognito for identity pools, Redshift for data analysis, and S3 for exporting table data.

 Obviously, MongoDB Atlas does not have the advantage of all of these native integrations, but you can easily write your own AWS Lambda function that accesses your MongoDB Atlas database and bring it into step functions.
 Working with DynamoDB is more straightforward, but it's not impossible to get close to this with a bit of coding effort.